wbor-fm/.github/profile/README.md

 1. Clone the repo that you would like to make changes to your personal GitHub account.
 2. Make changes in your local repo.
 3. Create a pull request to the main WXYC repo.
 Someone will review your code and provide feedback if needed.
-4. Once your PR is approved, you're free to submit at merge your changes.
+4. Once your PR is approved, you're free to merge your changes.
 Thanks for helping out!